Passengers restrain man who tried to stab flight attendant

 “Thanks to the quick action of our crew and customers, one customer was restrained after becoming a security concern on United flight 2609 from Los Angeles to Boston,” the company statement said.
 “The flight landed safely and was met by law enforcement.”

-If convicted, Torres could face life in prison.
+If convicted of the charges against him, Torres could face life in prison.

+An email seeking comment from him was sent to his federal public defender, and a voicemail was left.

+Torres has sued two mental health facilities where he was patient, according to federal court records.
+He sued the state-run Worcester Recovery Center and Hospital in March 2021, alleging medical malpractice for misdiagnosis.
+That suit was dismissed several months later.